pivotal/docs-tas-adapter/install.md

         --namespace APP-TLS-SECRET-NAMESPACE
      ```

-   * If you do not have a wildcard certificate and private keypair, you can [use cert-manager to generate a Secret containing a self-signed wildcard certificate](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources) in the cert-manager documentation:
+   * If you do not have a wildcard certificate and private key pair, you can [use cert-manager to generate a Secret containing a self-signed wildcard certificate](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources) in the cert-manager documentation:

       ```bash
       kubectl apply -f - <<EOF